DominicLuidold/WS22-AutonomousSystems-III/README.md

 </details>

-To know whether a token has already been registered, the `any_registered_token_within_distance` helper function is used that takes an estimated token map pose, a list of registered tokens, and a distance threshold as input and returns information whether there is any already registered token that is closer in Euclidean distance to the estimated token than the given distance threshold.
+To know whether a token has already been registered, the `any_registered_token_within_distance` helper function is used that takes an estimated token map pose, a list of registered tokens and a distance threshold as input and returns information on wether there is any already registered token that is closer in Euclidean distance to the estimated token than the given distance threshold.

 The `MoveTowardsToken` behavior includes parts of the `WallFollower` logic to prevent driving too close or crashing into a wall while steering towards a detected token.
-For improved accuracy, instead of just the front, front-left, and left surroundings, the complete 360° range of the LiDAR is used.
+For improved accuracy, instead of just the front, front-left and left surroundings, the complete 360° range of the LiDAR is used.

 </details>